-Enclosed, please find a syllabus, instructions for each course and first assignments for TAP.
-You will not need to purchase any textbooks for TAP.
+Enclosed you will find a syllabus, instructions, and first assignments for each course in TAP.
+You will not need to purchase any textbooks for the program.

-Orientation for TAP will begin promptly at 5:30 p.m. on Tuesday, May 24, 2016 in Room L203 located on the 2nd floor of our Classroom and Law Library Building.
-A campus map can be found at our website here: (you will be in Building 1) http://commonwealthlaw.widener.edu/current-students/resources-for-current-students/campus-map/
+Orientation for TAP will begin at 5:30 p.m. on Tuesday, May 23rd, 2017 in Room L203 located on the 2nd floor of the Law Library Building.
+Registration will be in the Pit next to the classroom.
+A campus map can be found at our website here (you will be in Building 1): http://commonwealthlaw.widener.edu/current-students/resources-for-current-students/campus-map/

-Attendance at TAP Orientation is mandatory, so please plan to arrive on campus no later than 5:30 p.m.
-If you have any questions prior to the 24th, please feel free to contact the Admissions Office at (717) 541-3903 or at admitcwlaw@widener.edu.
+Attendance of TAP Orientation is mandatory.
+Please plan to arrive on campus no later than 5:30 p.m.
+If you have any questions prior to the 23rd, please contact the Admissions Office at 717-541-3903.

-I look forward to welcoming you on the 24th.
+I look forward to welcoming you on the 23rd.